nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### How the feature is implemented:
 * The `ListSchoolCommand` class extends the `CheckInformationCommand` class where it overrides the `execute` method for custom behaviour.
-* The command first reads a JSON file to obtain the names via `createJsonObject()` method from the superclass.
+* The command first reads fetches data from `fetchSchoolData()` method from a JSON file to obtain the names via `createJsonObject()` method from the superclass.
+* The JSON Object retrieved is also validated via the `validateJsonObject()` method.
 * The `displaySchoolList()` method will iterate over the keys of the database which contains the University names, upon acquiring the keys, they will be printed over the CLI.
 * There are also exceptions, assertions and logging in place for error handling.